 I know that when it comes to international flights, people often see their vacation as starting once you've arrived.
 Particularly if you're taking cheap flights or on one of those cheap vacation packages, it's easy to feel like your vacation isn't ready until it's ready, particularly if you're traveling to your dream destination.

 Not so for me.
 I love to fly, particularly on international flights.
 All of those things that people say they hate about flying are the things that I love best.
-I have no ability to control what's happening - not the events nor the outcome, and so rather than letting that eat me up alive, I lean into the feeling.

 In one of the only ways in my life, this is a time when it's just me and I get to look to other people to solve the problems.

 You might be thinking that I'm a laid-back, take it easy kind of person, and I promise you, this Type-A Virgo is a control freak as it gets.
 I can hear you asking, "how can you then have this love of flights?" and the truth is, I'm not sure.